Create your own single-player CCG with Unity: Fundamentals

-This course is entirely project-based, meaning we will work on building a complete example game from scratch using Unity 2019.2.0.
+This course is entirely project-based, meaning we will work on building a complete example game from scratch using Unity 2020.3.35 LTS.
 This game will be heavily inspired by @tinytouchtales's masterpiece Card Crawl.

 The course is entirely text-based and does not include any videos.
 You can preview the initial chapters of the course for free.

 Hi!
 My name is David and I am a game programmer with more than a decade of experience in the industry.
 After working for many different studios on many different projects, I started my own company, gamevanilla, together with ricimi.
-We are responsible for CCG Kit, the most popular collectible card game kit on the Asset Store.
+We are responsible for CCG Kit and Single-Player CCG Kit, the most popular collectible card game assets on the Asset Store.

-I am also a teacher at the Postgraduate degree in game design and development at Universitat Oberta de Catalunya and a Unity certified developer and instructor.
+As a Unity certified developer, I have worked as a teacher at the Postgraduate degree in game design and development at Universitat Oberta de Catalunya.

-My ambition is to continue chasing my dreams and help others accomplish theirs by working on exciting games, game development middleware and game programming courses.
+My ambition is to continue chasing my dreams and helping others accomplish theirs by working on exciting games, game development middleware and game programming courses.